On Prince Harry's return to UK: Duchess Meghan worried

 Prince Harry will soon be heading to Great Britain for a big event and wants his family to be by his side – but Meghan has her doubts.

 Montecito – Lives since her departure from the royal world Prince Harry (39) and Duchess Meghan (42) retreated to California with their children.
 But the son of Charles III would soon go home again.
 (75) However, it is still uncertain whether his family will accompany him to England.
-Megan had nothing but positive things to say about the trip.
+Megan remains positive about the trip.

 Prince Harry plans a trip to his English homeland: Duchess Meghan expresses deep concerns